apache/dubbo-go-pixiu/docs/developer/filter.md

 }
 ```

-You can initialize filter-own config instance when plugin CreateFilter, and return it at config function.
+You can initialize filter-own config instance at plugin `CreateFilter` function, and return it at `config` function.

 ```go